rapidsai/deployment/source/platforms/colab.md

 ### 3. Check GPU type

-Check the output of `!nvidia-smi` to make sure you've been allocated a Rapids Compatible GPU, i.e [Tesla T4, P4, or P100].
+Check the output of `!nvidia-smi` to make sure you've been allocated a Rapids Compatible GPU ([see the RAPIDS install docs](https://docs.rapids.ai/install/#system-req)).

 ![Screenshot of nvidia-smi](../images/googlecolab-output-nvidia-smi.png)

 ### 4. Install RAPIDS on Colab

 You can install RAPIDS using pip.
-The script first checks GPU compatibility with RAPIDS, then installs the latest **stable** versions of RAPIDSAI's core libraries (cuDF, cuML, cuGraph, and xgboost) using `pip`.
+The script first checks GPU compatibility with RAPIDS, then installs the latest **stable** versions of some core RAPIDS libraries (e.g. cuDF, cuML, cuGraph, and xgboost) using `pip`.

 ```bash
 # Colab warns and provides remediation steps if the GPUs is not compatible with RAPIDS.